chainguard-dev/edu/content/software-security/what-makes-a-good-sbom.md

 ## Measuring SBOM Quality

-The tools for measuring SBOM quality--like the overall concept of SBOM quality itself--are nascent.
+The tools for measuring SBOM quality — like the overall concept of SBOM quality itself — are nascent.

 [SBOM Scorecard](https://github.com/eBay/sbom-scorecard) analyzes both major SBOM formats and returns a composite quality score indicating the extent to which an SBOM possesses key fields, including whether the components in the SBOM contain a purl and whether there are licenses associated with each component.